aimms/how-to/Articles/302/302-get-google-maps-coordinates.rst

 Before we begin, there are a couple things you'll need to have in place.

-* Install the HTTP library, please read `AIMMS Documentation: Adding the HTTP Client Library <https://documentation.aimms.com/httpclient/library.html#adding-the-http-client-library-to-your-model>`_.
+* Install the HTTP library, please read `Adding the HTTP Client Library <https://documentation.aimms.com/httpclient/library.html#adding-the-http-client-library-to-your-model>`_.

 * Get a Google API key.
 Get one from `Google Maps Platform: Get an API Key <https://developers.google.com/maps/documentation/geolocation/get-api-key>`_.

-Example project
+Example Project
 ------------------

-You can download the example AIMMS project here: :download:`Google API Example.zip <downloads/GoogleAPIExample.zip>`
+You can download the example AIMMS project here:

+   :download:`Google API Example.zip <downloads/GoogleAPIExample.zip>`

-Informations about the request
+Informations About the Request
 -----------------------------------------------
 Scrolling the `Google Maps API documentation <https://developers.google.com/maps/documentation/geocoding/intro>`_, we can learn precious information about how to formulate our request.
 The Authentication is made using an API key and the URL should take the following shape: